Not all Freaks are the same

 The solution: make the code run faster.
 After checking the code of the algorithms that were affected, I optimized a few lines of code by doing some algebra using Mathematica.
 I removed a few multiplication here and there, by means of factoring or grouping terms.
 I added a few lookup tables created within the Vult language and the results were satisfactory.
 The code runs smooth again in all boards. 🤟🏼

 For now and on, I will switch my main development board.
 I have to say goodbye to the Freak #1 board and start testing all the new firmware in a microcontroller revision "2".
-That way all the future updates will work in all the Freak filters that have been shipped.
+That way all the future updates will work in all the Freak filter versions.

 I will keep adding features to the Freaks until it is not possible anymore.